Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Related Work

 \section{Related Work}

-{\bf Sample Generation via LLMs} Recent works have explored the use of LLMs for sample generation, often within the framework of Self-Instruction~\citep{chen2023empirical}.
-This typically involves starting from an initial pool of instructions and having the LLMs iteratively generate new instructions along with corresponding answers.
+{\bf Sample Generation via LLMs} Recent works have explored the use of LLMs for sample generation, often within the self-instruction framework~\citep{chen2023empirical}.
+This typically involves starting from an initial pool of instructions and having the LLMs iteratively generate new instructions along with the corresponding answers.
 Most prior work in the realm of instruction generation has relied on ICL~\citep{wang2022self,alpaca,sun2023principle,xu2023wizardlm,honovich2022unnatural,meng2022generating}.
-Various studies have primarily focused on improving the self-instruct approach in different problem scenarios.
+Various studies have focused mainly on improving the self-instruct approach in different problem scenarios.

-However, a limitation of this paradigm, as we have observed, is that ICL lack the capacity to generate complex samples based solely on in-context examples.
-While more intricate samples could potentially be produced through evolutionary strategies, such as Evol-Instruct~\citep{xu2023wizardlm,luo2023wizardmath,luo2023wizardcoder}, these manually-designed tactics risk generating samples that do not align with the target task distribution.
+However, a limitation of this paradigm, as we have observed, is that ICL lacks the capacity to generate complex samples based solely on in-context examples.
+Although more intricate samples could potentially be produced using evolutionary strategies, such as Evol-Instruct~\citep{xu2023wizardlm,luo2023wizardmath,luo2023wizardcoder}, these manually designed tactics risk generating samples that do not align with the target task distribution.

 FewGen~\citep{meng2023tuning} is the only method we have identified that substitutes fine-tuning for In-Context Learning (ICL) in sample generation.
-However, FewGen necessitates sophisticated meta-learning and is limited to classification tasks.
+However, FewGen requires sophisticated metalearning and is limited to classification tasks.
 In contrast, Ada-Instruct is substantially simpler and more general.

-{\bf ICL vs FT} Previous exploratory studies have aimed to compare the performance of ICL and FT methodologies.
-Some research suggests that ICL exhibits more robust out-of-distribution generalization compared to FT~\citep{si2022prompting,awadalla2022exploring,utama2021avoiding}.
+{\bf ICL vs. FT} Previous exploratory studies have aimed to compare the performance of ICL and FT methodologies.
+Some research suggests that ICL exhibits a more robust out-of-distribution generalization compared to FT~\citep{si2022prompting,awadalla2022exploring,utama2021avoiding}.
 However, some recent studies~\citep{mosbach2023few} argue that these earlier comparisons may be biased.
 The unfairness arises from using different model architectures for comparison (e.g., GPT-3-based ICL versus RoBERTa~\citep{liu2019roberta}-based FT) or by basing results on small-scale models.
-In more equitable experimental setups, researchers found that FT outperforms ICL~\citep{mosbach2023few}, thereby lending support to our strategy of using FT models for instruction generation.
+In more equitable experimental setups, the researchers found that FT outperforms ICL~\citep{mosbach2023few}, thereby supporting our strategy of using FT models for instruction generation.